Christianalamassi/Vet-Tiere/README.md

 ### Unfixed bugs
 - The user can't see the available and unavailable appointments before clicking on the date.
+- Users can book invalid appointments if the date is valid

 ## Diagram
 <img src="static/images/ntitlediagram.jpg">